 As of August 2015, Alberta has 16,242 megawatts (MW) of installed electricity generation capacity as well as of 26,000 kilometres of transmission lines.
 Together, this system continuously delivers electricity to homes, farms and businesses in every corner of the province.

-As of August 2015, about 38 per cent of Alberta’s installed electricity generation capacity is from coal and almost 44 per cent from natural gas.
+In 2015, about 38 per cent of Alberta’s installed electricity generation capacity was from coal and almost 44 per cent from natural gas.
 Alberta also uses water, wind, biomass and waste heat as forms of electricity generation.

 Over 9,000 MW of new generation facilities have been built in Alberta since 1998.

 Livestock manure is currently being used for biomass power generation at one facility in Alberta.

 Alberta’s micro-generation policy makes it easier for individual Albertans to generate their own environmentally-friendly electricity and allows them to receive credit for any power they don’t use and send to the electricity grid.
 This gives Albertans more options when it comes to managing their electricity needs.